florisoft/User.Manuals/E-COMMERCE/Floriday client (M165)/M165 - Manual Floriday Client.md

 # Florisoft Manual Floriday Client Module (M165)

-This document describes what describes what is required and how to set up a Floriday Connection for a buyer with Florisoft.
+This document describes what is required and how to set up a Floriday Connection for a buyer with Florisoft.
 The stepwise explanation explains each setting and how it works with Floriday.

 ## Table of contents